FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/theatre/1980/1980-10-06-an-evening-with-lena-zavaroni.md

 ---
 layout: post
-title: The Lena Zavaroni Show &#124; 6 October 1980
+title: An Evening With Lena Zavaroni &#124; 6 October 1980
-maintitle: The Lena Zavaroni Show
+maintitle: An Evening With Lena Zavaroni
 subtitle: The Pavilion Theatre, Glasgow for one week
+more: "- 11 October 1980"
 description: Lena Zavaroni stars in her own show at The Pavilion Theatre, Glasgow for one week.
 media: Details
 post_description: Lena Zavaroni stars in her own show at The Pavilion Theatre, Glasgow for one week.
-categories: [Theatre, Pavilion-Theatre, Glasgow, OnThisDay6October]
+categories: [Theatre, Pavilion-Theatre, Glasgow, OnThisDay6October, OnThisDay11October]
 ---

 Nightly - 7.45pm, Saturday and Wednesday - 6.25 & 8.40pm.